Tontonjo/opnsense/README.md

 - Add widget trough Opnsense GUI

 ### To do: But i dont know how:
-- Mask expired Leases (wich i find useless)
+- DONE: Mask expired Leases (wich i find useless)
-- Add a MAC address row wich can be usefull to identify a device
+- DONE: Add a MAC address row wich can be usefull to identify a device